raihalea/ExcessiveCloudTFd/README.md

 1. Check Label and Specific Path: Checks specific labels and paths (e.g., /api/ or /setup) and blocks the request if matched.
 1. Default Action: The final action is to allow the request.

-This diagram illustrates how traffic is inspected by AWS WAF.
 ```mermaid
 graph TD;
     Start[Start] --> TIP[Check Emergency Trusted IPs]